adalfarus/aplustools/README.md

 For modules I use 'lowercase', classes are 'CapitalizedWords' and functions and methods are 'lower_case_with_underscores'.

 Dependencies (except standart libraries) are:
+- data.database, io.environment, io.loggers, utils.mappers, data.faker, utils.dummy, utils.hasher - none
 - adultswork - datetime
 - childsplay - datetime
-- data.database - none
-- io.environment - none
 - data.gitupdater-cmd & data.integrated-gitupdater-cmd - requests
 - data.gitupdater-gui & data.integrated-gitupdater-gui - requests, PySide6
 - data.gitupdater - requests
 - utils.imagetools - Pillow
-- io.loggers - none
 - data.updaters - requests
 - web.webtools - requests, duckduckgo_search, bs4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it use Search._duckduckgo_provider instead.
 - utils.genpass - pycryptodome, rich
-- utils.mappers - none
 - web.new_webtools - requests, duckduckgo_search, bs4 - duckduckgo_search is only used for Search.duckduckgo_provider, if you don't want to use it use Search._duckduckgo_provider instead.

 ## Contributing